← All posts

 Hack your spreadsheets too.
 Learn how to transfer your spreadsheet data + workflows over to your CRM in this webinar.

-4. Talk-to-type for hands-free writing
+4. Use talk-to-type for hands-free writing

 Let’s say you have a bulky bandage covering your finger.
 No matter how much you try to watch what your typing, your oversized middle finger keeps typing “u” or “8” when what you really want to type is the letter “i.”